Mountain Home, Idaho

 Mountain Home Air Force Base, an Air Combat Command installation, is located 12 mi southwest of the city.
-Opened in 1943 during World War II, the base was originally a bomber training base and later an operational Strategic Air Command bomber and missile base (1953–65).
+Opened in 1943 during World War II, it was originally a bomber training base and later an operational Strategic Air Command bomber and missile base (1953–65).
 It switched to Tactical Air Command and fighters in January 1966, which was succeeded by Air Combat Command in 1992.